brandoDecu/LLM_training_task/README.md

 ## ⚙️ How It Works

-Each iteration of the RL loop simulates an **interactive coding session** between the model and a set of predefined tools.
+Each iteration simulates an **interactive coding session** between the model and a set of predefined tools.

 ### Tools